Daddy-O (film): Release, reception and legacy

-The film was released by AIP on a double bill with Roadracers.
+The film was released by American International Pictures on a double bill with Roadracers.

 Mystery Science Theater 3000

-The film was featured in Episode 307 of the television series Mystery Science Theater 3000, paired with the short subject Alphabet Antics.
-The episode also features a parody of the film's song "Rock Candy Baby", with Joel Robinson, Crow T. Robot and Tom Servo performing the tune as "Hike Your Pants Up".
+The film was featured in episode #307 of the television series Mystery Science Theater 3000, paired with the short Alphabet Antics.
+The episode also features a parody of the film's song "Rock Candy Baby", with Joel Robinson, Crow T. Robot, and Tom Servo performing the tune as "Hike Your Pants Up".

-The episode was part of the Mystery Science Theater 3000 Volume XXXIII DVD box set, released by Shout!
-Factory in July 2015.
+The episode was part of the Mystery Science Theater 3000 Volume XXXIII DVD box set, released by Shout Factory in July 2015.
 The other episodes in the four-disc set include Earth vs. the Spider (episode #313), Teen-Age Crime Wave (episode #522), and Agent for H.A.R.M. (episode #815).